What does the future hold for VW’s Autoeuropa plant in Portugal?

 For years, Autoeuropa manufactured multiple models simultaneously.
 From 1995, there was the VW Sharan, the SEAT Alhambra and the Ford Galaxy.
 But after losing the Ford model, the factory began building the VW Eos in 2006 and the Scirocco in 2008.
 When commercial manufacture of these two models ended, it began production of the compact SUV, the VW T-Roc, in 2017.

-As production of the VW Sharan and the SEAT Alhambra drew to a close last year, the T-Roc became the staple of production in Palmela, making the factory more susceptible to the changing winds currently buffeting the automotive industry, including electrification and digitisation.
+As production of the VW Sharan and the SEAT Alhambra drew to a close last year, the T-Roc became the staple of production in Palmela, making the factory more susceptible to the changing winds currently buffeting the automotive industry, including electrification and digitalisation.

 In August 2021, 22% of European passenger-car registrations were electrically-chargeable vehicles (EVs), 12% of which were battery-electric vehicles (BEVs).
 Car brands are ending production of fossil-fuel models, with several brands already announcing that the next generations of their best-selling models will be 100% electric.
 So, what does that have to do with Autoeuropa?